MrJadaml/mac-maker/readme.md

 #### Homebrew

 - [Homebrew] - Homebrew installs the stuff you need that Apple didn’t.
+- [ack] - Search tool like grep, but optimized for programmers.
 - [ctags] - Indexes language objects in source files so your text editor can quickly reference them.
 - [git] - Open source version control system | update.
 - [git-secrets] - Prevents you from committing secrets and creds into git repositories.